 Templates

-All templates should be located in /resources/templates/.
+All templates should be in /resources/templates/.

 HTML